mosra/magnum-website/content/blog/guest-posts/area-lights-with-ltcs.rst

 just hit :label-default:`F5` and see the changes immediately instead.

-It turns out that if you implemented an :dox:`AbstractShaderProgram`, hot-reloading it is surprisingly simple:
+It turns out that if you implemented an :dox:`AbstractShaderProgram`, hot-reloading is just a matter of reinstantiating it:

 .. code:: c++

-    /* Reload shader */
+    /* Reload the shader */
     _shader = AreaLightShader{};

+Yes, it is that simple.

 Often you will compile your shader files as resources in Magnum (as done in the example).
 To use shaders from a resource in your :dox:`AbstractShaderProgram`